guestn/frontend-app-template/README.md

 ## Setup

-To complete the setup, make sure to add the `NPM_TOKEN` environment variable to your GitHub Actions secrets to be able to install Puffer private packages in the CI/CD pipeline.
+To complete the setup, make sure to add the `NPM_TOKEN` environment variable to your GitHub Actions secrets to be able to install private packages in the CI/CD pipeline.

 ## Getting started